Starting a home-based ECE service

 Home-based service providers need to recruit coordinators and educators that fully understand the responsibilities that are associated with providing education and care to children in (separate) homes.

 The Education (Early Childhood Services) Regulations 2008(external link) and the Early Childhood Funding rules allow for a licensed maximum number of 80 child places but many service providers choose to operate with fewer children attending.
 When deciding on the number of coordinators and educators required, service providers will take into account meeting regulatory requirements, workload and hours of coordinators to cover when children attend, their philosophical beliefs, perceptions of quality, and views about how quality home-based education and care can be ensured.

 1. Prepare for recruitment and management of staff

 Policies and procedures for human resource management are required as part of the licensing process.
-Check the Education (Early Childhood Services) Regulations 2008, regulation 47, and the home-based criterion GMA 6 for what is required.
+Check the Education (Early Childhood Services) Regulations 2008, regulation 47(external link), and the home-based criterion GMA 6 for what is required.

 Home-based service providers are required to provide induction procedures for all new staff and professional development opportunities for all staff employed or contractors engaged in the service.
 Professional development can be provided in-house, through external providers, or by supporting staff to gain recognised qualifications (educators) or upgrade qualifications (coordinators).